JasonCaldwellMBA/Grocery_Recommender/README.md

 - Recall: 90%
 - F1-score: 85%

-The biggest challenges were:
+The biggest challenges during the project were:
-- Limiting the scope of the project by:
+- Limiting the scope by:
     - analyzing just grocery data, and
     - evaluating only the models discussed.
-- Significantly more data cleaning was needed than was originally expected.
+- More data cleaning was needed than was originally expected.
-- Refactored an example tutorial from Python 2 to Python 3 code.

-As a result, just a subset of grocery data was modeled because the last two challenges above took away some time to process and train the models.
-Most of the data was not null; however, a lot of it was blank or mis-formatted and this had to be wrangled before it could be evaluated.
+    - Most of the data was not null; however, a lot of it was blank or mis-formatted and this had to be significantly wrangled before it could be evaluated.
-This project also involved updating a lot of deprecated code and re-writing functions and classes.
+- Updating the sample code to use more recent examples and tools.
+- The amount of processing time and resources needed to analyze the models.

-However, these scenarios also happen in the real world projects frequently and need to be completed to get the job done.
+Despite these challenges the project was still successfully completed.
+These types of scenarios happen in the real world projects too and need to be resolved in order to get the job done.

 ## Next Steps
 The best performing model’s results could be improved by training on more of the data.
 Only about 1% of the available data was used because of time constraints.
 Then, this model could be deployed into production with a serverless architecture; such as using Amazon API Gateway, Lambda, and SageMaker.

 Next, on the company’s website, A/B testing should be done to determine the most helpful recommendations by analyzing Click Through Rate (CTR), Conversion Rate (CR), and Return on Investment (ROI).
 Finally, the models, and the related recommendations, should continue to be enhanced by adjusting to new data, the user’s behavior, and purchases over time.

-## References
+## References and Resources
 - Jianmo Ni (2018).
 [Amazon Review Data (2018)](https://nijianmo.github.io/amazon/).
 - Muffaddal Qutbuddin (2020).
 [An Exhaustive List of Methods to Evaluate Recommender Systems](https://towardsdatascience.com/an-exhaustive-list-of-methods-to-evaluate-recommender-systems-a70c05e121de).
 - Rumi Olsen (2018).
 [Call an Amazon SageMaker model endpoint using Amazon API Gateway and AWS Lambda](https://aws.amazon.com/blogs/machine-learning/call-an-amazon-sagemaker-model-endpoint-using-amazon-api-gateway-and-aws-lambda/).